HVML/PurC/README.md

 1. These technologies are based on mature Web standards and require browsers that fully support the relevant front-end specifications to run, so they cannot be applied to other occasions.
-For example, if you want to use this kind of technology in Python scripts, there is currently no solution;
+For example, if you want to use this kind of technology in Python scripts, there is currently no direct solution; another example is in traditional GUI application programming, the developers cannot benefit from this technology.
-   another example is in traditional GUI application programming, you cannot benefit from this technology.
+2. These technologies implement data-based condition and loop flow controls by introducing virtual attributes such as `v-if`, `v-else`, and `v-for`.
-2. These technologies implement data-based conditions and loop flow controls by introducing virtual attributes such as `v-if`, `v-else`, and `v-for`.
    However, this method brings a sharp drop in code readability, which in turn brings drop of code maintainability.
-Below is an example in Vue.js:
+Below is an example:

 ```html
 <div v-if="Math.random() > 0.5">